0xsha256/noxintel/README.md

 # Noxintel
-Get collections of businesses in Scandinavia from government APIs
+Get a collection of businesses in Norway

 ![MongoDB Compass](assets/en-units.jpg)